Bureau of Indian Affairs, Interior.

 (c) This rule will not materially affect entitlements, grants, user fees, loan programs, or the rights and obligations of their recipients.
 There are no entitlements, grants, fees, loan programs or other obligations associated with the administration of the Reindeer Act of 1937.

 (d) This rule will not raise novel, legal or policy issues.
-This rule merely formalizes commonly accepted practice for the administration of the Bureau of Indian Affairs' responsibility under the Reindeer Act of 1937.
+This rule merely Start Printed Page 11785formalizes commonly accepted practice for the administration of the Bureau of Indian Affairs' responsibility under the Reindeer Act of 1937.

 Regulatory Flexibility Act